Resources

 After your agent has talked to you about the information they’ve researched, including comparative market analysis and comparable sales, it’s time to offer the sellers a purchase price you’re comfortable with.

 According to the local market conditions, your agent may suggest offering less than the list price to secure space for negotiating your home offer.
-Or, in the case of buying a home in a hot sellers market, they may suggest offering the full asking price or more, depending on how badly you want to buy the house.
+Or, if buying a home in a hot seller's market, they may suggest offering the full asking price or more, depending on how badly you want to buy the house.

 Earnest Money